kl2806/devfest-data-science-track/level_1.md

     csv_file.write('\n')
     csv_file.close()

-The above code writes out the headers for the CSV file.
+The above lines of code writes out the headers for the CSV file.
 Now we have to write out the data for each day we scraped, but this won't be too difficult if we use our `scrape_file` function.